 Not so anymore.
 Enter the Fritz!Box 7490.
 AVM is the first CPE manufacturer that went through the tough process of getting some its devices certified for Proximus’ VDSL2 network.
 The 7490 is one.
-The other being the 7360.
+The others being the 7360 and the 3490.
 Whether Proximus’ certification process is justified or not is another debate.
 Suffice to say that only certified devices are assigned a VDSL2 connection on Proximus’ network.
 Non-certified ones are downgraded to a low ADSL speed.

 If you have been using Fritz!Boxes in the past, this one will look very familiar, both for its external design and its web interface.
 Hence, rather than restating the obvious you read elsewhere, let’s have a look at what is different.